We’ve compiled the most common fees so you know exactly what to expect when starting your Montana LLC.

-File Articles of Organization and a Name Reservation to get the LLC going.
+File Articles of Organization to get the LLC going.
 You can learn more about forming LLCs with our quick and convenient Montana LLC Formation Service.

-Our formation service can get you started in a flash for only $49.
+Our formation service can get you started in a flash for only $0 plus state fees.
 Just click the Start My Business button below.

 It depends on your business.
 Here are a few of the fees you might have to pay when you start your own LLC in Montana.

-$70 and up: Articles of Organization cost $70 to file, plus an additional $50 for each series member (if you are forming a series LLC).
-A Name Reservation form costs $10.
+$35 and up: Articles of Organization cost $35 to file, plus an additional $50 for each series member (if you are forming a series LLC).
+If you want to reserve your name, a Name Reservation form costs $10.

 $20 to $35: Montana annual reports cost $20 to file if you file them before April 15.
 If you file your annual report after April 15, it’ll set you back $35.